 For website redesigns, this is a great opportunity to decide what content you want to keep, what needs to be refreshed, what needs to be created and what will be discarded.

 Card sorting is an exercise that allows participants to group similar content.
 Start by listing each website page on an index card.
 Ask participants to sort the cards into logical stacks.
 This process allows you to understand how different people think about your content.
 Take note if there are cards people struggle with – you may consider removing that content or combining it on another page.

 A visual site map illustrates the hierarchy of your website.
 A site map diagram helps to visually explain the relationships between pages.
 It serves as the blueprint for your website.

 You can create your site map manually with pen and paper or you can choose from a number of third-party tools available online.
-One powerful diagramming platform is Microsoft Visio.
-Some other tools to consider are Slickplan, Creately and Gliffy.
+One powerful diagramming platform available to UGA employees is Visio in Microsoft Office 365.

 Organizing web content can be a challenging and time-consuming process, but it is a critical step toward creating a successful, effective website.
 Devoting time to content organization early in your project planning will lay a solid foundation for everything to come (including your visual design)!